 Find additional FASD Collaborative Professional SIGS here.

-Using neurodevelopmental/neurodivergent affirming practices, increase your ability to recognize FASD/brain-based disorders and the variations of behavioral, cognitive, social, and language functioning and focus on developing effective support for the client’s unique brain functioning.
+Utilizing neurodevelopmental/neurodivergent affirming practices, enhance your capacity to identify FASD/brain-based disorders and their associated variations in behavioral, cognitive, social, and language functioning.
+Focus on developing tailored support for the client’s unique brain functioning.

 With a focus on adapting your current therapeutic modality, using a brain-based framework, learn how to recognize the underlying source of challenging behaviors/symptoms, understand how to attune to your client’s needs, increase your flexibility, and recognize possible treatment adaptations that can be more helpful.